ns5376/Carbon-Emissoion-Calculator/README.md

 * (2 points) Integration of Climatiq API
   * Enables accurate emissions data retrieval based on user activities for precise carbon calculations.
+Set up API calls to Climatiq based on user input and integrate the data into your emission calculation functions.
 * (3 points) Unit Testing with JavaScript (Jest)
   * Ensures core functions, especially emission calculations, work reliably under various scenarios.
+Write at least four tests covering key functions, such as emission calculations and API responses, to verify they handle various user inputs and data formats.
 * (3 points) User Authentication Using OAuth (Google, Facebook, Apple)
   * Allows secure and convenient login options for users via popular social accounts.
+Use Passport.js or a similar library to set up OAuth authentication with Google, Facebook, and Apple.
+Implement the login flow to securely handle tokens and user sessions.
 * (2 points) Integrate ESLint into Your Workflow
   * Maintains code quality, making your application more maintainable and secure, especially important when handling sensitive information like tokens and API data.
+Configure ESLint to enforce coding standards across your project, especially for code handling API integration and authentication.
 * Total Points: 10 Points